I saw TRON: LEGACY last night.

 Now we see a Ducati motorcycle riding, grown up Kevin Flynn.
 Others have grabbed power at ENCOM, changing its course into a profit-driven, powerful company.
 Alan, meanwhile, has become a sullen, brooding executive on the board.
 Lead Programmer, Edward Dillenger Jr. (woeful waste of the talented Cillian Murphy: 28 DAYS LATER, RED EYE, BATMAN BEGINS, THE DARK KNIGHT, INCEPTION), forces as much smarmy snark as he possibly can into his four or five sentences of dialog.
 The character of Edward Dillenger Jr. has no point or purpose here.

 Which rubs Alan raw.
-He thinks ENCOM should remain a small company (bye-bye employees!) and give their product away for free.
-So on the eve of ENCOM's big new OS 12 release, which according to the CEO is different from OS 11 only because now they call it OS 12, Sam surreptitiously hacks into their world broadcast and makes them all look like idiots, causing ENCOM stock to drop.
+He thinks - for absolutely no stated reason - that ENCOM should remain a small company (bye-bye employees!) and give their product away for free.
+So on the eve of ENCOM's big new OS 12 release, which according to the CEO is different from OS 11 only because now they call it OS 12, Sam surreptitiously hacks into their world broadcast and makes them all look like idiots, causing ENCOM stock to drop and ENCOM to layoff workers.
 This scene was supposed to be played for laughs, but it wasn't funny.
+It made Sam look like a spoiled rich punk.

 PLOT HOLE 1

 We're supposed to admire Sam's resourceful daring and capabilities.
 But we can't because his bravery is a façade: he only gets away with all of this thanks to his owning ENCOM in the first place and being so damn rich.
-And the only reason he is so wealthy is because the people he despises at ENCOM are making the company do so well (and the way they make money defies logic).
+And the only reason Sam is so wealthy is because the people he despises at ENCOM are making him rich by making the company do so well (and the way they make money defies logic).

 PLOT HOLE 2

 And you know what?
-The only reason I'm thinking this, is because the movie so far is so stale.
+The only reason I'm thinking any of this, is because the movie so far is so stale that my mind is wandering.
 The chase is paint by numbers predictable right up to its resolution: even Michael Bay would laugh derisively.
 Say what you want about Bay - and I have - but his chases are inventive and thrilling.
 And we're not even 15 minutes in!

 In fact, Quentin Tarantino could have us riveted this far in on nothing more than dialog over breakfast!